MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 ### What is the WDAGUtilityAccount local account?

-This account is a part of Application Guard beginning with Windows 10, version 1709 (Fall Creators Update).
-It remains disabled by default unless Application Guard is enabled on your device.
-WDAGUtilityAccount is leveraged to login to the Application Guard container as a standard user with a random password.
+This account is part of Application Guard, beginning with Windows 10, version 1709 (Fall Creators Update).
+It remains disabled by default, unless Application Guard is enabled on your device.
+The WDAGUtilityAccount is leveraged to login to the Application Guard container as a standard user with a random password.
 It is NOT a malicious account.
-If "Run as a service" permissions are revoked for this account you might encounter this error, "Error: 0x80070569, Ext error: 0x00000001; RDP: Error: 0x00000000, Ext error: 0x00000000 Location: 0x00000000".
+If "Run as a service" permissions are revoked for this account, you may encounter the following error: "Error: 0x80070569, Ext error: 0x00000001; RDP: Error: 0x00000000, Ext error: 0x00000000 Location: 0x00000000".
 It is recommended not to modify this account.

 ### How do I trust a subdomain in my site list?